-For more than 10 years, Rose Thornton has traveled throughout the country, seeking and finding Sears Homes.
+For 15 years, Rose Thornton has traveled throughout the country, seeking and finding Sears Homes.
 In that time, she’s written countless newspaper and magazine articles, in addition to several books.

 Rose is the author of The Houses That Sears Built (2002,) Finding the Houses That Sears Built (2004), and The Sears Homes of Illinois (2010).
 She’s the co-author of California’s Kit Homes (2004) and Montgomery Wards Mail-Order Homes (2010).
 Rose has also contributed chapters to three books, including Hampton’s Old Wythe, which was published in November 2014.
 She’s currently working on a new book, Penniman; Virginia’s Own Ghost City, will be published Summer 2016.

 Rose has traveled to 24 states to give 200 lectures on Sears Homes, from Bungalow Heaven in Los Angeles to The Smithsonian in Washington, DC.
 She has addressed a wide variety of audiences from architectural preservationists in Boston, St. Louis and Chicago to kit home enthusiasts in small towns across America.

 Rose has appeared on PBS (History Detectives), A&E (Biography), CBS (Sunday Morning News), MSNBC and her book was featured in its own category on Jeopardy.
 She is considered the country’s #1 authority on kit homes.
 Her work has been featured in the Wall Street Journal, New York Times, Christian Science Monitor, Washington Post, L. A. Times, Dallas Morning News, Old House Journal, American Bungalow, Blue Ridge Country and about 100 other publications.